pfisterer/edsc-dns-domains/README.md

 ### Develop using [Skaffold](https://skaffold.dev/)

-Make sure kubernetes is running and available and then run `skaffold dev`
+Make sure Kubernetes is running and available and then run `skaffold dev`

 ### Deploy to Kubernetes